OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 Their implementations often use protocol-specific language, which makes it challenging to transfer knowledge and reasoning from one system to another.
 Considering this scenario, the objective of the ERC is to provide a standard set of definitions and a list of formal properties to describe cross-chain communication protocols.

-Properties expected in smart contract systems attempt to be an exhaustive list.
+These properties are an exhaustive list.
 As such, they shall not be considered mandatory.
 Some of them might not be desirable depending on the objectives of the underlying protocol.
 However, a clear definition will help users determine what systems meet their needs in the clearest way possible.

 ## Specification